All Episodes

 Tremendous.

-So I hadn't had a single bad experience, And I know, and I've said this many times before, but the American people are incredibly open-minded, loving, and kind.
+And I know, and I've said this many times before, but the American people are incredibly open-minded, loving, and kind.

 And so in that sense, it wasn't a surprise, but nonetheless, it was incredibly overwhelming.

-So it's it's been wonderful.
+So it's been wonderful.

-So obviously, as you know, there's there have been a lot of issues with censorship, particularly the past two or three years in the United States.
+So obviously, as you know, there have been a lot of issues with censorship, particularly the past two or three years in the United States.

 What can freedom-loving Americans do to overcome that obstacle and reverse it?

-It seems like we have all these tremendous forces that are constantly sort of eroding freedom like the ocean against a stone.
+Because it's easy to get in a state of mind of hopelessness because it seems like all the big business, the big tech, the big government, it seems like we have all these tremendous forces that are constantly sort of eroding freedom like the ocean against a stone.

-Can you say unsurmountable?
+Can you say insurmountable?

 Yeah, insurmountable.